Jackarunda/gmod/README.md

 When you've made changes you want to commit, do the following, in order:

 1. make a new branch
-git checkout -b my_new_unique_branch_name
+`git checkout -b my_new_unique_branch_name` usually you make a branch name that contains your name and something relating to the work you did

-2. stage all the changes you've made git add .
+2. stage all the changes you've made
+`git add .`

-3. commit the changes to your new local branch you just made git commit -m "fixing some bugs and adding more hookers"
+3. commit the changes to your new local branch you just made, with a comment `git commit -m "fixing some bugs and adding more hookers"`

-4. push the branch up to the repo git push origin my_new_unique_branch_name
+4. push your branch branch up to the repo
+`git push origin my_new_unique_branch_name`

-5. go to your browser, to the github repo page, and click the New Pull Request button for the branch you just made
+5. go to your browser, to the github repo page, and click the pull request button for the branch you just made

 6. tell jackarunda about it in discord.
-We'll look at it, maybe fix a few things, and merge it into the master branch
+We'll look at it, maybe fix a few things, and merge it into the master branch.
+All done.

+7. then you should go back locally and `git checkout master` and then `git pull origin master` to get the latest content right from master.
+Then you can make more changes and start from step 1.

 For more complicated operations regarding git, you can consult the wealth of information on the internet and/or ask jackarunda.